 3. Doing our part as a corporate citizen to contain the spread of the virus.

-To promote a healthy work environment and do our part to help prevent the spread of COVID-19, we are continuing to emphasize CDC guidelines for personal prevention techniques.
+To promote a healthy work environment and do our part to help prevent the spread of COVID-19, we are continuing to emphasize CDC guidelines for personal prevention techniques and encouraging employees to hold meetings virtually if necessary.
 Recommendations can be found at the CDC (www.cdc.gov).

-EFFECTIVE IMMEDIATELY AND UNTIL FURTHER NOTICE, the Chattanooga Housing Authority’s office located at 801 N Holtzclaw Avenue will be closed to the public.
-We are continuing to process paperwork and do as much program business as possible so we encourage everyone to use remote access.
-Any paperwork can be faxed, emailed or mailed to our offices during this time and we have a drop slot at the front door of the office located at 801 N Holtzclaw Avenue.
+EFFECTIVE IMMEDIATELY AND UNTIL FURTHER NOTICE, the Chattanooga Housing Authority’s office located at 801 N Holtzclaw Avenue will no longer be open to the public.
+We encourage everyone to use remote access for any CHA business you need to conduct.
+Any paperwork can be faxed, emailed, mailed or dropped in the drop slot on the front door of our main office.
 You can download and print any of our forms on our website at www.chahousing.org.
-We are making these forms fillable online as well so you will be able to save them and email to the appropriate person.
-All of our contact information (fax and email) are listed below.
 Please make sure you send all required forms and supporting documentation as well to prevent a delay in processing.
-HERE is a checklist or listing of all required documents based on what you are reporting to us.
-It is called the DOCUMENT CHECKLIST.

 To protect our inspection staff who interact daily with participants and owners/property managers we have instituted the following:

 Any inspections even those that have already been scheduled are now suspended until further notice.
-If you have a property in abatement and repairs are now made, you can email email@example.com as always to request the re-inspection.
-If the unit passes inspection on the first try, we will make that pass date retroactive to the date you notified us that repairs were made.
+If you have a property in abatement and repairs are now made, you can email firstname.lastname@example.org as always to request the re-inspection.
+An inspector will contact you and have you and the tenant sign the “HQS Repair Self Certification” in lieu of an actual inspection.